 Mental Health

-Parents and other stakeholders who are interested in advocating for their child’s education are invited to bookmark and use this page as a resource in their conversations with their elected officials to educate them on the importance of maintaining Catholic Education and ensuring EICS receives proper funding now and in the future.
+Parents and other stakeholders who are interested in advocating for their child’s education are invited to bookmark and use this page as a resource in their conversations with their elected officials to educate them on the importance of maintaining Catholic education and ensuring EICS receives proper funding now and in the future.

 Letter to Alberta Education